Notgnoshi/trumperator/README.md

 > should be fired the office with a real congress comments on his republican spirit and ratings with a terrible many photo of @mittromney is always a fair #bush

+> the best president obama is a great people to be a great president i will be interviewed on @foxandfriends tonight at pm enjoy

 ## TODO

 * Add regularization?